agporto/DeepBryo/README.md

 ## Updates

-07/01/2022 - `DeepBryo` v0.1 gets an official Github repository.
+11/04/2022 - CLI-version of the app released 07/01/2022 - `DeepBryo` v0.1 gets an official Github repository.

 ## Usage

-Model weights will be made available upon publication.
+**Note:** Model weights will be made available upon publication.

 Once the installation procedures are complete, please download the [model weights]() and save the file `deepbryo.pth` inside the `inference/` folder.
 After that, you can launch a `DeepBryo` server using the following command: